fncokg/pandoc-tex-numbering/README.md

 # pandoc-tex-numbering
-This is an all-in-one pandoc filter especially for LaTeX files to keep **numbering, hyperlinks, caption prefixs and cross references in (maybe multi-line) equations, sections, figures, and tables**.
+This is an all-in-one pandoc filter for converting your LaTeX files to any format while keeping **numbering, hyperlinks, caption formats and (clever) cross references in (maybe multi-line) equations, sections, figures, and tables**.
+The formating is highly customizable, easy-to-use, and even more flexible than the LaTeX default.

-With `pandoc-tex-numbering`, you can convert your LaTeX source codes to any format pandoc supported, especially `.docx`, while **keep all your auto-numberings and cross references**.

 # Contents
 - [pandoc-tex-numbering](#pandoc-tex-numbering)